The FX Audio DAC-X6 is a Digital Audio Decoder and amplifier with multiple input options and a budget-friendly price.

-The FX Audio DAC-X6 comes in a basic brown box with the company brand on the front along with “Mini Audio DAC.
+The FX Audio DAC-X6 comes in a basic brown box with the company brand on the front and “Mini Audio DAC.
 Your Music Dream!”

 Build and looks

-On the front panel we find (from Left to Right): the ON/OFF switch, Input select switch (Optical, USB, Coaxial), the 6.35mm headphone jack and finally the Volume knob.
+On the front panel, we find (from Left to Right): the ON/OFF switch, the Input select switch (Optical, USB, Coaxial), the 6.35mm headphone jack and finally the Volume knob.
 The faceplate is attached with 4 Allen screws that sit flush with the plate.

 Ease of use

 Just plug it into your computer via the supplied USB cable or optical cable and you’re good to go.
 It’s that simple.
 There’s no driver installation required with Windows 10, just plug and play.
 I would assume it’s the same for W7 and W8 but haven’t tested those.
 The device shows up in Windows’ Playback Devices as SPDIF Interface FX-AUDIO-DAC-X6.
 Just select that as your default device and that’s all you’re required to do.

 Note at this point that my inventory for comparison is rather limited so take this with a grain of salt.
 So my comparison is against the Benjie K9, Galaxy Note 5 and Sound Blaster Recon3d.
 Testing was done playing from Foobar2000 using .FLAC and mp3 files from my desktop computer via USB and optical connection using 2 channel, 24 bit, 96000 Hz (Studio Quality).